 How to Apply

-For immediate consideration, please forward your resume, cover letter including salary history and requirements and three writing samples to email@example.com.
-Please include your name and “Director of Natural Resource Rights “in the subject line.
-Applications are due by December 31, 2014.
+For immediate consideration, please forward your resume and cover letter and two writing samples to firstname.lastname@example.org and indicate your name and "Program Officer, Natural Resource Rights" in the subject line.
+Applications submitted without a personalized cover letter will not be considered.

 We thank you for your interest in career opportunities with AJWS.
 Due to high volume, only those candidates selected for an interview will be contacted.